 In building and sharing this knowledge together, we’ll help people in power make good decisions based on evidence.
 That means we won’t just be providing short-term funding.
 We’ll be using what we know to make lasting and sustainable change.

 To find out what works, we’ll need to collect and store some highly sensitive data for a long time.
 We are absolutely committed to making sure that we’re keeping it safe, from the point the data is collected, to when it’s accessed by future researchers.

 Working with our Evaluator Panel, the Office of National Statistics, the Department for Education and our legal team, we’ve designed a system that means that all data collected as part of a Youth Endowment Fund evaluation will be as secure as possible.

-Our guidance for participants explains how information will be collected, processed and stored safely when you’re involved in one of our funded projects.
+This explains how information will be collected, processed and stored safely when you’re involved in one of our funded projects.
 It also explains the legal basis we’ll use to process your data and what rights you or your children have.

-Our guidance for projects and evaluators is a technical document specifically for our funded projects and evaluation partners.
-It explains how participants’ personal data should be processed as part of our evaluations, including obligations under the GDPR and the Data Protection Act 2018.
+This explains how participants’ personal data should be processed as part of our evaluations, including obligations under the GDPR and the Data Protection Act 2018.

 Our Data Protection Impact Assessment is a requirement from the Information Commissioner’s Office for projects that process sensitive personal data.
 It explains how and why we’ll collect data from the projects we fund.
 It also outlines the risks we’ve identified around data collection, processing and storage.
 And it explains what we’ll do to address these risks.